aws-samples/agile-satcom-ground-ec2-f2/networking/README.md

 ### Prerequisites
-VPC Networking
+### VPC Networking

-1. For the single-instance F2 example, a VPC with a single subnet is required.
+1. For the single-instance F2 example, a VPC with a single subnet in a [Region where F2 instances are supported](https://docs.aws.amazon.com/ec2/latest/instancetypes/ec2-instance-regions.html) is required.
 You must configure access to your EC2 instance so that you can connect to it on the CLI for to complete these steps.

 2. For the two-instance example, a VPC with two subnets is required.
 Each instance requires a network interface in each subnet.

 > [!NOTE]
 > Build your VPC in a Region where [F2 instances are available](https://docs.aws.amazon.com/ec2/latest/instancetypes/ec2-instance-regions.html).
 Both subnets must be in the same Availability Zone.

-Placement Group
+### Placement Group

 1. In the two-instance example, the packet generator instance and the F2 instance must be placed in a Cluster Placement Group.

-Single-Instance Prerequisites
+### F2 Single-Instance Virtual Ethernet Instance initial steps

 On your F2 instance (e.g. f2.6xlarge): -